knpuniversity/stripe/knpu/ep1-charging/stripe-invoices.md

 Test time!
 Put in our awesome fake information, hit ENTER... and no errors.

-In Stripe, click back to the Customer page and find the new invoice - for `$106`.
+In Stripe, click back to the customer page and find the new invoice - for `$106`.
 Click on that.
 Yes!
 2 crystal clear invoice line items.

 So yes, you can just charge customers.
 But if you create an `Invoice` with detailed